HTTP-RPC/Sierra/README.md

 Sierra is distributed via Maven Central at [org.httprpc:sierra](https://repo1.maven.org/maven2/org/httprpc/sierra/).
 Java 11 or later is required.

 # Sierra Classes
 Sierra provides the `UIBuilder` class, whose methods can be used to declaratively establish a hierarchy of user interface elements.
-The methods defined by this class form a DSL, or "domain-specific language", that makes it easy to visualize the resulting output.
+The methods defined by this class form a DSL, or "domain-specific language", that makes it easy to visualize the resulting output:

-`UIBuilder` includes a set of static methods for declaring common layout elements:

 * `column()` - produces an instance of `ColumnPanel`, a container that automatically arranges sub-components along the y-axis
 * `row()` - produces an instance of `RowPanel`, a container that automatically arranges sub-components along the x-axis